Optimal synthesis into fixed XX interactions: The global theorem

 Our goal is to describe a certain \emph{projection} of this polytope.
 Projection has the effect of introducing an existential quantifier into the above description: a point belongs to the projection of a polytope exactly when it is possible to extend the projected point by the discarded coordinates so that it satisfies the original constraints.
 This trades the actual data housed in the lost coordinates---which may be complicated to the point of distraction---for the mere predicate that such data exists.
 In our case, we seek to project away the coordinates $(a_1, a_2, a_3)$, which leaves only constraints on $(b_1, b_2, b_3)$, given in terms of $(\alpha_+, \alpha', \alpha'', \beta)$, ensuring that a prefix circuit of the indicated type \emph{exists}, without actually naming it.

-To compute this projection, we apply Fourier--Motzkin elimination to project away the remaining coordinates and eliminate redundancies in the resulting inequality set (using, e.g., the software package \lrs~\cite{Avis,AvisFukuda}).
+To compute this projection, we apply Fourier--Motzkin elimination to project away the remaining coordinates and eliminate redundancies in the resulting inequality set.
 These reduced inequality sets have the following form:

 where we have collected the inequalities which give communal upper bounds into single expressions using ``$\min$''.
-Notationally absorbing $\beta$ into the sequence of interaction strengths completes the proof. \end{proof}
+Notationally absorbing $\beta$ into the sequence of interaction strengths completes the proof.